“I want to go home!” “Get me out of here!” “I need to leave!”

 “Tell me about when your daughter was born, our trip to the country, your wedding day, your mom's cooking, the holidays at home.”

-Let them talk about a favorite memory to spark that positive feeling.
+Again acknowledge feelings, emotions and let them talk about a favorite memory to spark that positive feeling rather than a feeling of hopelessness or sadness.

 Help them to feel comfortable where they are and make time positive to them and secure.